 The AC source supplies full range of output voltage with three options of 150 V, 300 V, or AUTO.
 The user can set RANGE on SETUP functional list (see 3.5).
 This parameter controls relays to parallel (150V RANGE) or series (300V RANGE) power stages to obtain more current or higher voltage.
+The 600V range can only work with A615003 fixture.
 The AUTO range means that the output range switches automatically between 150 V and 300 V as required.